tshepang/blog/content/computing/developer of note: Nick Coghlan.rst

 tends to be quite stern, which is extra kool since he does it while displaying `great depth of knowledge`_ and `maturity`_.
 Also, his great work has been
-`officially recognized by the Python Software Foundation`_, and deservedly so.
+`officially recognized by the Python Software Foundation`_.

 The first work that prompted this recognition as `developer of note`_ is the proposal, `PEP 413`_.
 The idea is that the Python standard library